Note: This is an April 2021 update to an article previously published.

 The Tier Standard

 Both volumes of the Tier Standard documents (Topology and Operational Sustainability) are freely available and can be downloaded with the click of a button after agreeing to a simple MOU.
 Tens of thousands of data center sites have already used the Tier Standard as their reference when creating new capacity.
 Many of these sites are designed using best effort to create capacity that meets the desired outcomes specified in the Tier Standard.
-But in 2020, ‘best effort’ is no longer enough.
+But in 2021, with all of the global pressures being seen, ‘best effort’ is no longer enough.
 Digital business transformation has created an infrastructure centric world, and when capacity stumbles, business stops.
 So the critical nature of that capacity is now paramount.

 In most cases, executive management and stakeholders expect the technologists to have taken every rational step available to assure that business continues to operate under the entire range of expected operating conditions.
 Ultimately most organizations have adopted the ‘trust but verify’ mentality.
 So while they trust their technical teams to have created business-aligned capacity at the right size, at the right cost, and with the ability to operate properly under all expected operating conditions, they require some form of verification that their work has been done correctly.
 And that is where Uptime Institute’s Certification services comes into the discussion.